FelixBehne/katacoda-scenarios/apache-parquet/step1.md

 Similar to databases, file formats can be distinguished by the way they store data internally.

-A distinction is made between row- and column-oriented file formats, which offer different advantages for different application purpose.
+A distinction is made between row- and column-oriented file formats, which offer different advantages for different application purposes.

 Row-oriented file formats (e.g. Avro, CSV, TSV, JSON) store data row by row.
 They are best suited for OLTP applications due to the following advantages: